ebloc/ebloc-broker/README.md

 ## Start Running Cluster using eBlocBroker

-### SLURM Setup:
+### Slurm Setup:
-SLURM have to work on the background.
+Slurm should run on the background.
 Please run:

 ```bash
 sudo bash runSlurm.sh